blog page

 Thursday, December 18, 2025

-When treating a narrow upper jaw (maxillary constriction), orthodontic expansion can significantly improve bite, breathing and overall oral health.
-Three commonly discussed approaches are RME, MARPE and SARPE.
+When treating a narrow upper jaw (maxillary constriction) three commonly discussed approaches are RME, MARPE and SARPE.
 While they all aim to widen the upper jaw, they differ in how they work, who they are suitable for, and where the treatment is carried out.

 In this blog we will discuss the differences between each option.